 FitNesse technical setup

-Getting FitNesse working for a development team is not particularly evident.
+Getting FitNesse working for a development team is not particularly clear.
 You have many possibilities and some of them are not so effective.

 The Setup proposed here has a good combination of pros and cons.
 It will enable the work of two teams: one team of functional people using a central server and one team of developers writing the fixture straight from their workspace.